fairhopeweb/jstorrent/README.md

 Private tracker support is very lacking.
 I don't know of any sites that have whitelisted/allowed JSTorrent.
-I am working on addressing this, and improving the situation
+I am working on addressing this by improving the seeding and tracker funcions.

 - The "User-Agent" header looks like: (JSTorrent/{version}) (current x-user-agent string version: "JSTorrent/2480") for version 2.4.8
 - The peer id begins with "-JS{version}-", currently peer id begins with "-JS2480-"

-I have disabled the spoofing feature.
+I have disabled the "spoofing" feature.

 ### Todo
 - see [TODO.txt](https://github.com/kzahel/jstorrent/blob/fresh/TODO.txt)